Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

+Quite interestingly, LISA and third generation ground-based detectors have the potential to detect sources at very high cosmological redshifts, especially for vector and tensor fields~\cite{Brito:2020lup}.
+This is better illustrated in the ``waterfall''~\cite{Audley:2017drz} plot in Fig.~\ref{fig:waterfall}, where we show the typical angle-averaged signal-to-noise ratio (SNR) for sources detected by ET and LISA, corresponding to BHs with masses in the range $\sim [10,10^4]\, M_{\odot}$ and $\sim [10^4,10^9]\, M_{\odot}$, respectively.
+For vector and tensor fields, the continuous GW signal could be detected even when $z\approx 20$ or higher, if bosons in the right mass range exist, although the exact detection horizons will depend on the sensitivity of the search methods to these type signals~\cite{Isi:2018pzk}.

+In practice, the range of potentially detectable boson masses through direct GW detections depend on the formation rate of spinning BHs.
+This was studied in Refs.~\cite{Arvanitaki:2014wva,Brito:2017wnc,Brito:2017zvb,Zhu:2020tht} for scalar bosons and in~\cite{Baryakhtar:2017ngi} for vector bosons in the context of all-sky searches with Advanced LIGO and with LISA.
+Depending on the boson mass (and to a lesser degree its spin) and the astrophysical BH population, up to ${\cal O}(10^4)$ signals could be detected, assuming that boson fields with masses in the optimal range exist.

-The expected number of events estimated in Ref.~\cite{Arvanitaki:2014wva} for these two cases is shown in Fig.~\ref{fig:GW_annih}.
-Using recent mass distributions for stellar BHs and supermassive BHs, Ref.~\cite{Arvanitaki:2014wva} estimated an event rate as large as ${\cal O}(10^5)$, assuming axions with masses in the optimal range for a given BH exist.
-The range of axion masses that is detectable is complementary to that excluded by BH spin measurements (cf. Sec.~\ref{sec:bounds_mass}).
+A summary of these results is shown in Fig.~\ref{fig:GW_annih} for scalar fields.
+The range of scalar masses that is detectable is complementary to the one that could be excluded by BH spin measurements (cf. Sec.~\ref{sec:bounds_mass}).
+Similar estimates were obtained for massive vector fields in Ref.~\cite{Baryakhtar:2017ngi}.

+A detailed study of the detectability of the ensemble of boson annihilation GW signals emitted by a population of isolated Galactic BHs was done more recently~\cite{Zhu:2020tht}.
+It was shown that, with the sensitivity of the latest all-sky searches for continuous GWs~\cite{Palomba:2019vxe,Dergachev:2019wqa,Dergachev:2019oyu,Pisarski:2019vxw}, up to $\sim 10^3$ ($\sim 10^2$) signals could have already been detected, assuming a population of stellar mass BHs between 5 and 30 $M_{\odot}$ and a uniform distribution $\chi\in [0,1]$ ($\chi \in [0,0.5]$) for the BH spin.
+Negative results can, in principle, be turned into a constraint on ultralight scalar fields; however, for signals that can be numerous and very loud in a small frequency range -- in particular for scalar fields with masses in the range $[3,10]\times 10^{-13}$ eV -- the sensitivity of the current methods to search for continuous GW signals needs to be reassessed in order to properly interpret null results.

+Aside from blind all-sky searches, Refs.~\cite{Arvanitaki:2016qwi,Baryakhtar:2017ngi} proposed that these GW signals could also be detected by performing targeted follow-up searches of known binary BH mergers remnants.
+The prospects of performing targeted searches~\cite{Arvanitaki:2016qwi,Baryakhtar:2017ngi,Isi:2018pzk,Ghosh:2018gaw} is especially promising for planned third-generation GW detectors, such as the Einstein Telescope~\cite{Hild:2010id} and Cosmic Explorer~\cite{Evans:2016mbw,Essick:2017wyl}.
+Dedicated pipelines to search for these signals in LIGO data are actively being developed and implemented for both blind all-sky~\cite{DAntonio:2018sff,Palomba:2019vxe,Dergachev:2019wqa,Dergachev:2019oyu,Zhu:2020tht} and targeted searches~\cite{Isi:2018pzk,Sun:2019mqb} but no GW signal consistent with a boson annihilation has been detected so far.